brianhaferkamp/quickplayfootball/README.md

 ## The Basics

-The game requires two main rolls for each play: Advantage roll and Yardage roll.
+The game requires two main rolls for each play: the Advantage roll and the Yardage roll.

 ### Advantage roll